Turkey's G20 presidency becomes casualty of political turmoil

 “Unfortunately, Turkey has missed an important chance of promotion ...
 It has (instead) attracted the international media’s attention with issues like its government crisis, terror events and refugee crisis,” she said, referring to the Kurdish unrest and its struggle with an influx of Syrian migrants.

-“In addition, Turkey has not focused properly on issues that it promised it would prioritise, like corruption, employment and support to SMEs,” Benmayor wrote.
+“In addition, Turkey has not focused properly on issues that it promised it would prioritize, like corruption, employment and support to SMEs,” Benmayor wrote.

 The G20 agreed in Brisbane, Australia, last year to launch new measures to raise their collective gross domestic product growth and create millions of new jobs over the next five years.